Office of the Secretary (OST), U.S. Department of Transportation (DOT).

 - In internet fare advertisements, including not only web sites but also banner, pop-up, and e-mail advertisements, the per-person government charges that may be listed separately may be noted by a prominent hyperlink, proximate to the listed fare, that takes the viewer to a display showing the nature and amount of these charges.

 - In advertisements of “free” air transportation in conjunction with the purchase of one or more other tickets, restrictions, fees, and other conditions that apply to the “free” transportation must be noted prominently and proximate to the offer, at a minimum through an asterisk or other symbol directing the reader's attention to the information elsewhere in the advertisement.
 The information must be presented in easily readable print.
 This requirement applies to advertisements in all media: the internet, billboards, television, radio, and print media.

 - Advertisements of fares that are higher if purchased by telephone or in person than over the Internet must prominently disclose that the stated fares are only available over the Internet.
 The advertisements must also disclose that tickets cost more than the advertised price if purchased by telephone or in person, and they may disclose the price increment.
 If the advertisements state a price differential, they may not characterize this amount as a “service fee.”

-- In any billboard advertisement that breaks out taxes and fees, a sum of the taxes and fees must be legible to drivers passing the billboard at the posted speed limit.
+- In any billboard advertisement that breaks out taxes and fees, a sum of the Start Printed Page 73963taxes and fees must be legible to drivers passing the billboard at the posted speed limit.

 - In television advertisements, the sum of any taxes and fees that are broken out must be disclosed.
 It may be presented on screen in a readable manner or disclosed audially.